Last updated on June 18th, 2021 at 07:34 pmJump to Recipe

 Where to buy Polish Easter Paska bread?

-You can usually find it during the Easter holiday in many European stores, especially the Eastern European once.
-If you have a close-by a Polish market, there is a good chance they have it during this time of the year.
+You can usually find it during the Easter holiday in many European stores, especially the Eastern European ones.
+If you have a close-by in a Polish market, there is a good chance they have it during this time of the year.
 But your best bet is to use this recipe and make it at home!

 This totally depends on the size of the paska you are trying to bake.
 However, for this recipe, follow the below steps: